kavia-common/gym-management-system-21170-21148/gym_backend_api/gym-management-system-21170-21148/README.md

 - Bookings: `/api/v1/bookings/*` (class/trainer bookings)
 - Payments: `/api/v1/payments/*` (create session, confirm [TEST_MODE], stripe webhook stub)

+## Supabase JWT Authentication (Backend)

+The backend can validate Supabase-issued JWTs using the JWKS from your Supabase project.

+- Required environment variable:
+  - SUPABASE_URL (e.g., https://your-project.supabase.co)

+At startup, the app ensures SUPABASE_URL is set.
+Incoming requests can use Authorization: Bearer <supabase-access-token>.
+The dependency will:

+- Fetch JWKS from `${SUPABASE_URL}/auth/v1/keys` and cache it with TTL.
+- Verify signature and standard claims (issuer; audience if present).
+- Expose claims (including `sub` and `email` if present).

+Usage in routes:
+- Import the dependency alias: `from src.dependencies import auth_required`
+- Add to route parameters: `claims: dict = Depends(auth_required)`
+- `claims["sub"]` is the Supabase user id (UUID). `claims.get("email")` may be present.

+Note: Existing username/password endpoints remain for the local user system.
+You can migrate protected routes to Supabase by switching dependency from `get_current_user` to `auth_required`.

 ## Backend: Database Setup

 - Default: SQLite (no external service required).
 A local `app.db` file will be created in the `gym_backend_api` directory.